VW CLUB OF OKLAHOMA BY-LAWS

-Written notice of charges of misconduct in office charging an Officer of the Club shall be presented to the Club at a regularly scheduled monthly Meeting detailing such charges to the Club.
-An Officer so charged shall become suspended from office until a hearing is held and a vote taken.
-The hearing shall be held at the next regular monthly Meeting and a two thirds (2/3) vote of those voting, either in person or by proxy, shall be required for removal from office.
+Written notice of charges of misconduct in office charging an Officer of the Club shall be presented to the Club via email detailing such charges to the Club.
+An Officer so charged shall become suspended from office until a hearing is held and a vote taken by the Board.
+The hearing shall be held Via Email and a two thirds (2/3) vote of those voting, via email shall be required for removal from office.

 Article VI.
 MEETINGS

 Section 1.
-There shall be an official Club Business Meeting, which will be attended by the Officers and Committee Directors at least once each month.
+There shall be an official Club Board Meeting, which will be attended by the Officers and Committee Directors and the general membership at least once each month.
 The location, date, and time shall be decided by the Club President or Officers.
 There may be other Club gatherings as set by Club members and/or Club Officers.

 Section 2.
 Committee Meetings may be held as often as necessary to conduct their Club Business.

 Section 4.
-The Club President or his/her designee shall preside over all Club Business Meetings.
+The Club President or his/her designee shall preside over all Club Board Meetings.
 Club Officers present at each Meeting shall maintain order at the Meetings.